wp-plugins/woocommerce-product-price-based-on-countries/readme.txt

 3. Product Data regular prices per group.

 == Changelog ==

+= 1.2.2 =
+* Fixed bug that not show prices per countries group when added a new variation using the "add variation" button.
+* Fixed bug: product variation currency label is wrong.

 = 1.2.1 =
 * Fixed bug that not allow set prices in variable products.